 Barnes interviewed expatriate writers and artists for several magazines and became acquainted with Gertrude Stein, F. Scott Fitzgerald, Ezra Pound, and T.S.
 Eliot.
 James Joyce's experiments with language fascinated Barnes and she declared that after Ulysses, it was fruitless for anyone else to try to write.
 Peggy Guggenheim, her patron, was one of Nightwood's dedicatees.

 Barnes' second collection of poems and drawings, A Book, came out in 1923.
 In the early 1920s, Barnes started to drink heavily.

-She was hospitalized several times in New York.
-Barnes lived with the sculptor
+She had a couple nervous breakdowns and was hospitalized several times in New York.
+Barnes lived with the Missouri sculptor